-Process Engineering - much of it is like accounting.
-Keeping track of materials and energy.
+Much of process engineering is like accounting: keeping track of materials and energy.
 Engineers often use mass and energy balances to analyze systems and to design and plan process equipment needs.
 The cardinal equation is: In - Out = Accumulation.
 This balance analysis can be applied to overall mass, to an element (e.g. carbon), to energy, and more.
 This technique is conceptually simple, but it can be powerful and invaluable in the work of waste process engineering.
 And it’s a “good practice” for any operating facility.

 Balances are usually accompanied by a pictorial representation of the process with simplified icons showing tanks, pumps, and other important equipment.
-See Figure XXX.

 Equipment is often subject to codes and standards.
 These rules are set by government agencies, insurance companies, and professional organizations.
 Even when there is no law about your equipment, you should follow industry standards to avoid liability risk in case things go wrong.

-Equipment manufacturers sell set “off-the-shelf" equipment with set capacities and sizes.
+Equipment manufacturers sell predesigned "off-the-shelf" equipment with set capacities and sizes.
 Often these are listed on the manufacturer’s website and prices are fixed.
 Pumps, filters, and agitators for mixing are in that category.
 Custom-made, or customized standard equipment, are not fixed price and you need to get a quote from the seller.
 What do you have to tell the seller?
 He or she will want as much information as possible, including intended operating conditions and capacity as well as utilities available in the facility (steam, cooling water, electrical outlets, etc.)

 Process engineers rarely distinguish between types of tanks unless very specific designs are required.
 No specialized designs are required for unpressurised liquid storage.
 Cylindrical tanks are best for stress distribution.